Cricket: Shane Warne revisits getting out one run shy of test 100 against New Zealand

 Slowing down the game and holding up Vettori from bowling his delivery, Fleming decided to field at bat pad - very close to the batsman.

-"Flem comes in, says there is plenty of gaps out there for you and I was thinking to myself, 'don't do anything silly, just pick the right ball'," Warne said.
+"Flem comes in, says 'there's plenty of gaps out there for you' and I was thinking to myself, 'don't do anything silly, just pick the right ball'," Warne said.

 "So a couple of balls go past and I think 'right, that's it.
 This one's going.'